Aftermath of the Eighty Years' War: Post-war crisis

 Soon after the conclusion of the peace the political system of the Republic entered a crisis.
 The same forces that had sustained the Oldenbarnevelt regime in Holland, and that had been so thoroughly shattered after Maurice of Orange's 1618 coup, had finally coalesced again around what was to become known as the Dutch States Party faction.
-This faction had slowly been gaining prominence during the 1640s until they had forced Frederick Henry to support the peace.
+This faction around Andries Bicker, Adriaan Pauw, Jacob de Witt and Cornelis de Graeff had slowly been gaining prominence during the 1640s until they had forced Frederick Henry to support the peace.
 And now they wanted their peace dividend.
 The new stadtholder, William II, on the other hand, far less adept as a politician than his father, hoped to continue the predominance of the stadtholderate and the Orangist faction (mostly the aristocracy and the Counter-Remonstrant regents) as in the years before 1640.
 Above all, he wanted to maintain the large wartime military establishment, even though the peace made that superfluous.

 William II's 1650 coup attempt

 William II, Prince of Orange, since 1647 the stadtholder of all provinces except Friesland, was disgruntled with the Peace of Münster, as waging war gave him a powerful position as commander-in-chief of the armed forces.
 He secretly negotiated with France to declare war on Spain again, and also planned to invade England in order to avenge the 1649 Execution of Charles I, his father-in-law.
 On the other hand, the States of Holland sought to reduce the size of the army and cut upkeep costs now that peace had been established, clashing with William's desire for a strong military.
 The two points of view were irreconcilable.
-When the States-Party regents started to cut down the size of the standing army to a peacetime complement of about 30,000, a struggle for power in the Republic ensued.
+When the States-Party regents around Andries Bicker started to cut down the size of the standing army to a peacetime complement of about 30,000, a struggle for power in the Republic ensued.
 When negotiations for a compromise failed, the States of Holland unilaterally decided to suspend paying the troops, resulting in William II attempting a coup in July 1650 by abducting several leading Hollandic regenten and leading his army in an Attack on Amsterdam.
 In this sense, he finally followed the path of his uncle Maurice.
 However, the army got lost, and by the time it reached the city, the defences had been prepared, and William had to concede defeat.
 When he unexpectedly died shortly after on 6 November 1650 to smallpox, the States-General decided not to appoint a new stadtholder, leading to the First Stadtholderless Period (1650–1672).
 The power-vacuum which followed was quickly filled by the States-Party regents, who founded a new republican regime.